 2.2 Quantitative Trait Loci (QTL) Mapping

-Quantitative Trait Loci (QTL) mapping is a powerful technique used to identify and locate specific genomic regions associated with complex traits, which are often controlled by multiple genes (Aguet et al, 2023).
+Quantitative Trait Loci (QTL) mapping is a powerful technique used to identify and locate specific genomic regions associated with complex traits, which are often controlled by multiple genes (Aguetet al, 2023).
 Unlike simple Mendelian traits, quantitative traits such as yield, oil content, and glucosinolate levels in mustard are influenced by numerous genes, each contributing to a small effect (Kumar et al, 2022).
 QTL mapping helps to uncover these genetic regions, providing valuable information for breeders to select individuals with favorable alleles for improved traits.

 In mustard, QTL mapping has been instrumental in identifying genetic loci responsible for oil content, a critical trait for oilseed production.
 Various studies have mapped QTLs associated with oil content on different chromosomes, providing breeders with molecular markers that can be used for selecting high-oil cultivars (Singh et al, 2022).
 Additionally, QTLs associated with seed size, seed weight, and fatty acid composition have been identified, further enhancing the precision of selection for improved yield and oil quality (Bilgrami et al, 2022).